 Dr. Dhond is the medical director of cardiology at NorthBay Medical Center.
 In addition to providing state-of-the-art care to his patients, Dr. Dhond serves as an associate professor at U.C.
 Davis School of Medicine, where he teaches advanced cardiac procedures.
 Highly regarded by other experts in his field, Dr. Dhond also lectures regularly both locally and nationally, and has authored more than 50 publications.
 He was the co-chair of the Heart & Vascular CME Conference in Fairfield.

-Cardiology Residency at UC Davis Medical Center
+Residency in Cardiology, UC Davis Medical Center, Sacramento, CA

 - American College of Physicians